Quantum Compression of Tensor Network States: Exponentially compressible families of tensor network states

 \section{Exponentially compressible families of tensor network states}

 In this section we apply the memory bound of Theorem \ref{thm:tncompression} to various families of tensor network states.
-In all these examples, the amount of memory qubits required to store the states is exponentially smaller than the original number of physical particles in which the states are embodied.
+In most of these examples, the amount of memory qubits required to store the states is exponentially smaller than the original number of physical particles in which the states are embodied.